Milky Way Above Cape Planka

 - Tripod and shutter release cable

-And last, but not least, since images of starry sky from that particular location are very rare – better to say I haven’t seen any so far, my photos became very popular, and I’m proud to say the article has been featured in many Croatian news portals.
-Here are some features:
+And last, but not least, since images of starry sky from that particular location are very rare – better to say from Cape Planka they haven’t been seen yet, my photos became very popular, and I’m proud to say the article has been featured in many Croatian news portals.
+Here are some of the features:

 - Dalmatian news portal Dalmacijanews: – http://www.dalmacijanews.hr/clanak/dd4g-splitska-fotografkinja-snimila-prelijepe-nocne-fotografije-na-punti-planki